nlugon/nlugon.github.io/_posts/2025-11-11-aerial-geoloc.md

 <p class="text-muted text-center mt-2">Some image pre-processing methods.</p>

-# Relative Localization with Visual Odometry
+## 2. Relative Localization with Visual Odometry

 {% include figure.liquid path="assets/img/aerial-geoloc/orb-keypoints.png" title="ORB keypoints" class="img-fluid rounded z-depth-1" zoomable=true %}
-<p class="text-muted text-center mt-2">ORB keypoint extraction.</p>
+<p class="text-muted text-center mt-2">ORB feature extraction.</p>

-Find distinct features in each image which can then be compared and matched with features in next images.
+> Find distinct features in each image which can then be compared and matched with features in next images.

 {% include figure.liquid path="assets/img/aerial-geoloc/keypoint-matches.png" title="Keypoint matching" class="img-fluid rounded z-depth-1" zoomable=true %}
-<p class="text-muted text-center mt-2">Matching corresponding keypoints accross consecutive frames.</p>
+<p class="text-muted text-center mt-2">Matching keypoints accross consecutive frames.</p>

-# Absolute Localization from Satellite Imagery
+## 3. Absolute Localization from Satellite Imagery

 {% include figure.liquid path="assets/img/aerial-geoloc/copernicus-browser.png" title="Copernicus browser" class="img-fluid rounded z-depth-1" zoomable=true %}
-<p class="text-muted text-center mt-2">Download satellite imagery through Copernicus browser.</p>
+<p class="text-muted text-center mt-2">Download satellite imagery through the Copernicus browser.</p>

+> Idea: assuming we approximately know the size (in meters) of the area covered by the field of view of the onboard camera, divide the Sentinel-2 satellite data into small tiles, for each of which we'll run template matching with the aerial image.

+{% include figure.liquid path="assets/img/aerial-geoloc/satimg-cut.png" title="Small Tiles" class="img-fluid rounded z-depth-1" zoomable=true %}
+<p class="text-muted text-center mt-2">Satellite data cut into small tiles.</p>

+{% include figure.liquid path="assets/img/aerial-geoloc/satimg-cut-samples.png" title="Sample cut tiles" class="img-fluid rounded z-depth-1" zoomable=true %}
+<p class="text-muted text-center mt-2">Sample cut tiles.</p>

+{% include figure.liquid path="assets/img/aerial-geoloc/geoloc-test1.png" title="First results" class="img-fluid rounded z-depth-1" zoomable=true %}
+<p class="text-muted text-center mt-2">Results: correct solution appears within top 12 candidates, but not the best based on the template matching score.</p>

+> Idea: Use ORB keypoints to find the correct satellite tile.

+{% include figure.liquid path="assets/img/aerial-geoloc/test2-withorb.png" title="With ORB" class="img-fluid rounded z-depth-1" zoomable=true %}
+<p class="text-muted text-center mt-2">Testing the top 20 candidates with ORB feature matching, we end up with the correct solution.</p>

+{% include figure.liquid path="assets/img/aerial-geoloc/test2-withorb2.png" title="With ORB" class="img-fluid rounded z-depth-1" zoomable=true %}
+<p class="text-muted text-center mt-2">ORB matching features after RANSAC.</p>

+{% include figure.liquid path="assets/img/aerial-geoloc/test2-withorb3.png" title="With ORB" class="img-fluid rounded z-depth-1" zoomable=true %}
+<p class="text-muted text-center mt-2">Comparision of metrics with other candidatese.</p>

+{% include figure.liquid path="assets/img/aerial-geoloc/test2-withorb4.png" title="With ORB" class="img-fluid rounded z-depth-1" zoomable=true %}
+<p class="text-muted text-center mt-2">Location of solution tile on full satellite imag.</p>

+Note: we see here that this is likely not a robust solutions, as other incorrect solutions are not far behind in terms of the number of ORB keypont inliers.
+It should also be tested how robust this approach is for changes in heading, altered terrain in parts of the area, altered lighting conditions, altered color due to seasons, ...
+The full satellite imagery here is also relatively small, although we can assume in the case of drones that we can already have a reasonably close initial guess on gps location.
+The approach tested here is by no means the best, but is a fun project to test out different computer vision concepts.